How to Install and Use a Picture Rail Hanging System

 I found it was easiest to measure and mark from the backside of the trim since it’s flat!

-Since you’re likely planning to hang things from your picture rail, it’s very important that you to nail it into the studs.
+If you’re planning to hang art or accessories from your picture rail, it’s very important that you to nail it into the studs.

-I used my brad nailer (highly recommend this tool if you don’t have it yet) with 2″ nails and nailed the picture rail into all the studs.
+I used my brad nailer (one of my DIY must haves!) with 2″ nails and nailed the picture rail into all the studs.

 After installing the trim, you’ll do the usual finishing work by filling in the nail holes/seams, caulking, and sanding.